 Local visits with your member of Congress can have a more profound impact then visiting them at Capitol Hill.
 A local visit with your member of Congress is when you schedule an appointment with him or her during Congressional recess when they are back in their state.
 Please consider scheduling a meeting with your member of Congress.

+You will quickly note that constituent visits are by far the most "very effective" type of advocacy.
+You will also note that these data do not differentiate between local visits and Hill visits.
 If you try to visit your Congressman or Congresswoman in Washington, DC then you are more likely to meet with a legislative aide.
 Congress is typically busy with debate, voting, and hearings while on the Hill in Washington.
 During the days when they are back in their home state they make an effort to connect with their voters.
 Many have town halls or other opportunities for voters to express concerns, ask questions, or comment on an issue.
 Bottom line: When the Congressman or Congresswoman returns to their home state, they are trying to connect with you, want to hear from you, and want your vote.

-To schedule a local visit with your members of Congress:
+Setting up a local visit with your members of Congress:

 There are three stages to organizing an effective visit: preparation, the meeting, and follow up.